 How to become a police puppy foster carer

-Volunteer carers play an essential role in police puppy training, helping young dogs grow into confident crime fighters.
-Police will cover costs like vet fees, food and equipment.
+Volunteer carers play a crucial role in police puppy training, helping young dogs develop into confident crime fighters.

 What does a police puppy carer do?